FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 author: Dan
 image: blogs/node-microservices-gateway/building-a-microservices-gateway-application.png
 category: blog
-tags: feature-connectors feature-ldap
+tags: feature-connectors feature-ldap client-netcore
 excerpt_separator: "<!--more-->"
 ---

-Microsoft's Active Directory is a common enterprise directory product.
-However, you might want to connect FusionAuth to Active Directory.
-If you are building applications for both internal and external users, you can let FusionAuth act as a CIAM for your external users, but delegate authentication of internal users to Active Directory.
+Microsoft's Active Directory is a common enterprise directory.
+You might want to connect FusionAuth to Active Directory if you are building applications for both internal and external users.
+You can let FusionAuth act as a CIAM for your external users, but delegate authentication of internal users to Active Directory.

 <!--more-->

-Applications no longer have to understand LDAP or directly to Active Directory.
-Now you can use any framework that can handle OAuth/OIDC or SAML for auth, but keep all your user data in Active Directory.
+Applications no longer have to understand LDAP or be able to connect directly to your Active Directory server.
+Any framework or application which can handle OAuth/OIDC or SAML for access FusionAuth for auth information, but all your user data remains in Active Directory.

-This is accomplished using the FusionAuth LDAP connector.
-This post will explain how to set up such a connection between FusionAuth and Active Directory.
-The Active Directory servers are set up using the AWS Managed AD service, but the configuration and concepts explained in this post will work with any Microsoft Active Directory instance.
+You can do this with the FusionAuth LDAP connector.
+This post will explain how to set up a connection between FusionAuth and Active Directory.
+For this post, the Active Directory servers are run using [AWS Managed AD](https://aws.amazon.com/directoryservice/active-directory/), but the configuration and concepts explained in this post will work with any Microsoft Active Directory instance.

 ## Prerequisites

 There are a few steps you need to take before you can dive into configuring the connection.

+*The LDAP Connector you'll use is a feature of the paid editions.
+You can sign up for a free trial of the [FusionAuth Developer Edition](/pricing).*

 You are going to use ASP.NET to run an application that only LDAP users should have access to, so make sure you have dotnetcore version 3 installed if you want to follow along with the code.
 If you want to install it on the mac, I found the [bash script here](https://dotnet.microsoft.com/download/dotnet-core/scripts) worked best.

 Then, ensure you have FusionAuth installed and running.
 You can download and install FusionAuth [using Docker, RPM, or a number of other ways](/docs/v1/tech/installation-guide/).

-*The LDAP Connector you'll use is a feature of the paid editions.
-You can sign up for a free trial of the [FusionAuth Developer Edition](/pricing).*

 Make sure you've [activated your instance](/docs/v1/tech/reactor) to enable the LDAP Connector.